This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Caring for acne-prone skin involves using gentle, non-comedogenic products and avoiding harsh scrubs or exfoliants.
 A consistent skincare routine should include cleansing twice daily with a mild cleanser, complemented by the use of a lightweight moisturizer to maintain a healthy skin balance.
 Salicylic acid or benzoyl peroxide can be helpful in reducing acne lesions, but it's important to use them under the guidance of a dermatologist or to start with low dosages and build up your skin’s tolerance.
 Avoid picking or squeezing acne lesions to prevent scarring, further breakouts, and the spreading of bacteria.
 In some cases, prescription medications such as topical or oral antibiotics may be needed to treat acne-prone skin.
 A dermatologist can help develop a personalized treatment plan based on individual skin type and severity of acne.

-Protect: Protection from harmful UV rays is an essential step in caring for acne-prone skin.
-Opt for a lightweight, broad-spectrum sunscreen that protects against both UVA and UVB rays.
+Step 5: Sun Protection Protection from harmful UV rays is an essential step in caring for acne-prone skin.
+Opt for a lightweight, broad spectrum sunscreen that protects against both UVA and UVB rays.
 Regular application of sunscreen will maintain your skin’s overall health by preventing sun damage and premature aging.

 DISCLAIMER: All skin care articles are intended to help educate on specific ingredients and skin care topics.
 Our articles are written to be informative and informational.
 Any reference to a specific patient experience is not a medical suggestion for treatment.
 Please note that any Prequel products with referenced ingredients are formulated for Cosmetic Use Only and NOT intended as replacements for physician advice and/or pharmaceutical product recommendations.